Towards a Multi-Embodied Grasping Agent: Conclusion

 \section{Conclusion}

 In this work, we present an equivariant, multi-embodiment grasp synthesis method.
-To our knowledge, this is the first equivariant approach capable of generating grasps for diverse grippers using their full degrees of freedom directly from full-scene point clouds, without relying on object pose estimation.
-A key feature of our architecture is its ability to sample and process batches simultaneously across multiple scenes and gripper types, a significant step towards scalable robotic learning for equivariant methods.
 We demonstrate the effectiveness of using equivariant representations to encode joint kinematics, which provides a powerful geometric bias that generalizes across both prismatic and revolute joints.
 Our experiments empirically validate that this method achieves performance competitive with state-of-the-art techniques for single-embodiment grasp synthesis.
-To facilitate future research, we release our memory- and compute-efficient JAX~\cite{jax2018github}implementation, which includes the kinematic models for five distinct grippers and the complete datasets used in our evaluation.
+To facilitate future research, we release our memory- and compute-efficient JAX~\cite{jax2018github} implementation, which includes the kinematic models for five distinct grippers and the datasets used in our evaluation.